-7) For documents that need to be shredded, identifiers and critical information can instead be deleted with a permanent marker, then recycled.
-(This is optional).
+7) For documents that need to be shredded, identifiers and critical information can instead be delete with a permanent marker, then recycled. (optional).

 8) Use desktop vertical or horizontal shelves and label slots for each family member, and use them.

 CONGRATULATIONS, YOU ARE NOW ON YOUR WAY

 TO A LESS CLUTTERED MAILBOX AND HOME!